h-pina/2DGame/README.md

 - [x] Render a Triangle from window
     - [x] Create a Mesh class to store a specified VBA
     - [x] Create a Shader class to store and manipulate Shader programs
-- [ ] Move rendering logic to a renderer class?
+- [x] Move rendering logic to a renderer class?
-    - [ ] Define projection matrix (one for the whole game)
+- [ ] Define projection matrix inside renderer (since it is one for the whole game)

-- [ ] Change Scene class name
+- [ ] Render First Triangle
-- [ ] Create GameObject class
+- [ ] Remove commented code from Application.cpp

-    - [ ] Attributes: Mesh, texture, shader, Position, speed, ...
+### Current Problems

-    - [ ] Functions: Can`t think about anything right now
+- The main triangle is being defined, but can`t be rendered.
+I think it has something todo with the pointers lifecycle